LauraWN/TeachMeTeachU/README.md

 # TeachMeTeachU
 Greetings!

-Answer the following questions regarding your subject.
-No need to write a book!

 <b>Why did you choose this subject?</b>

 Have you ever wondered how web developers make those nifty scrolling web sites?
 Have you ever wondered why people answer a question with a question?
 The answer to the first question is "Yes!
 I have always wondered about those nifty scrolling web sites!"
 The answer to the second question is unknown.